Gigaspaces/solution-hub/examples/README.md

 * [querydsl](/examples/advanced/querydsl) - Shows how to use Query Dsl predicates
 * [projection](/examples/advanced/projection) - Demonstrates the usage of Projections in XAP
 * [changeapi](/examples/advanced/changeapi) - Demonstrates the usage of Change API in XAP

-# Transactions

-This example is given in a separate module.
-It shows how XAP transactions can be used by configuring the Transaction Manager and applying `@Transactional` annotation to methods.
-You can proceed to it [here](/examples/transaction).
+* [transaction](/examples/advanced/transaction) - Shows how XAP transactions can be used

 # Running The Examples